Surgical Case Library

 Colorectal

-Non-Obstructive Ischemic Colitis
+Non-Obstructive Ischemic Colitis.

-Idiopathic inflammatory venoocclusive disease of the mesentery is an unusual cause of intestinal ischemia, cha...
+<p style="text-align: justify;"><strong><u>Idiopathic inflammatory venoocclusive disease of the mesentery is a...

 This case illustrates a unique presentation of idiopathic inflammatory phlebo-occlusive mesenteric disease causing fulminant ischemic colitis in a young adult, a condition rarely reported in literature.

-Delayed Metastasis to Ileostomy
+Metachronous Metastasis to Ileostomy.

 Metastases to ileostomies are extremely rare with fewer than 0.1% incidence reported in literature over the past five decades.
 Very few cases have been published in the last 30 years.